Giovanni Morelli: Legacy as art historian

-Since their publication, Morelli's writings have been continually discussed ... by many ... such as the young Bernard Berenson.
+Since their first publication, Morelli's writings have been continually discussed ... by many ... such as the young Bernard Berenson.
 Morelli considered his method most effective in attributing Quattrocento painting, particularly with artists whose representations of physiognomy were rather bony, such as Botticelli and Filippino Lippi.
-He believed his method was eighty percent accurate, and recent attempts to evaluate his success would confirm this estimate.
+He believed his method was eighty per cent accurate, and recent attempts to evaluate his success would confirm this estimate.